rpcorr/mega-menu-php-version/README.md

 - SHIFT + TAB: the reverse order of TAB
 - ENTER: activate a link (takes the user to the URL assigned in the HREF)/toggle the dropdown menu (open/close)
 - ESC: close sub-level dropdown menu

-## TODO

-- read user types from user object in the JSON file - DONE
-- add a login feature - DONE
-- add aria-current="page" to the current page